Mortgage Declined After Valuation: Here is What to Do Next

 The property isn’t worth what you’ve agreed to pay for it

-This is also known as a down valuation and if one comes up in the survey, the lender would usually alter the amount they’re willing to let you borrow or pull the plug entirely.
+This is also known as a down valuation, and if one comes up in the survey, the lender will usually alter the amount they’re willing to let you borrow or pull the plug entirely.

-If your property comes in under value, solutions your broker will explore with you include…
+If your property comes undervalued, your broker will explore solutions with you, including…

 • Increasing your deposit (if you’re in a position to)